jkmartindale/-dev-null/Vine Likes Downloader/README.md

 - Downloading binary data

 ##Code Considerations
-- The script is hardcoded to work with either [@resir014](https://resir014.github.io/)'s or my profile, and thus must be changed
+- The script is hardcoded to work with either [@resir014](https://resir014.github.io/)'s or my profile (I forgot who), and thus must be changed
 - Don't even try, as it appears Vine's API has shut down